caf3ina/caf3ina/README.md

 🥽 Looking to collaborate on

 * DevSecOps projects
-* Writing technical content and teaching
+* Writing technical about security

 📚 Education